-If you feel like you’ve had too much refined sugar and processed foods, a vegan detox may benefit you greatly.
+If you’ve had a lot of refined sugar and processed foods lately, you may feel that a vegan detox would benefit you greatly.
 This involves eating a diet based on fresh fruits and veggies, lean plant-based protein and high-fiber whole grains.
-You’ll be eliminating all forms of meat, added sugars, and processed foods.
+You’ll be eliminating all forms of meat and other animal products, added sugars, and processed foods.

 Although it’s true that our bodies detox as a natural process with the help of an extensive network of organs, cutting out unhealthy foods can support this process.
 Furthermore, a vegan detox comes with the benefits of a plant-based diet.

 What To Eat On A Vegan Detox

 Lean Plant-Based Proteins

 These foods are rich in protein, B vitamins, iron, and other minerals (9).
 Include plant-based proteins like legumes, nuts, seeds and whole grains.

 Unrefined grains contain more B vitamins than refined carbs because the former still have most or all of their original nutrients intact (12).
 In addition, they’re usually higher in dietary fiber than other sources of carbohydrates.

 Unsaturated plant-based fats are considered healthy fats since they help maintain a healthy heart and brain (4).
 Examples of these include olive oil, avocado, and nuts.

 7-Day Vegan Detox Meal Plan